Assistant Professor (tenured)

 Pinelopi Topali has studied Mathematics (BA, Aristotle University of Thessaloniki), applied urban anthropology (MA, City University of New York) and social anthropology (Ph.D., University of the Aegean).
 She is an assistant professor at the Department of Social Anthropology and History, University of the Aegean.
 During the period 2004-2008 she held a post-doctoral position researcher in the project “Pythagoras” (EPEAEK II) “Gender, Domestic Work and Ethic Identity: The Cross-Cultural Construction of Domestic Space in Greece” (Department of Social Anthropology and History, University of the Aegean).
 She has published several books and articles on migration, domestic work and religion, as well as on Muslim minorities.

-GW-6: Gender and Migration (Graduate Program, MA in Women and Gender)
+GCS-5 Gender and Migration (graduate course, MA in Gender, Culture, and Society)

 Silent Relations, Inter-cultural Contacts: The Case of Filipina Domestic Workers in Greece.
 Athens: Alexandria [in Greek]

 2008 (with E. Papataxiarchis and A. Athanasopoulou) Worlds of Domestic Work: Gender, Immigration and Cultural Transformations in early 21st century Athens.
 Athens: Alexandria [in Greek].